DataTalksClub/data-engineering-zoomcamp/cohorts/2024/workshops/rising-wave.md

 - You can submit your homework multiple times.
 In this case, only the last submission will be used.

+## Rewards 🥳

+Everyone who completes the homework will get a pen and a sticker, and 5 lucky winners will receive a Tshirt and other secret surprises!
+We encourage you to share your achievements with this workshop on your socials and look forward to your submissions 😁

+- Follow us on **LinkedIn**: https://www.linkedin.com/company/risingwave
+- Follow us on **GitHub**: https://github.com/risingwavelabs/risingwave
+- Join us on **Slack**: https://risingwave-labs.com/slack

+See you around!

 Deadline: TBA

 ## Solution